-Internet sleuths can also find an unconfirmed soundtrack on IMDB.
-At only a nine-song count, it’s likely not the full first season collection, but it does provide a possible glimpse at the show’s musical motivation.
+Internet sleuths can also find an unconfirmed soundtrack on IMDb.
+At only a nine-song count, it’s likely not the full tracklisting, but it does provide a possible glimpse at the show’s musical touch points.
 The list is rife with ‘60s-era nostalgia, including The Rolling Stones’ hard-charging “Sympathy For the Devil,” The Doors’ psychedelic-driven “Light My Fire,” and Bob Dylan’s swaying ’67 ballad “I Shall Be Released.”

 We’ll have to wait until the season launches to properly peruse the soundtrack.
 In the meantime, check out Angelson’s full playlist below.
 It will be available only on Amazon Music Unlimited starting Friday, Oct.
 28.